sum1won/summod/README.md

 # summod
-This is summod, a dom4 overhaul mod, and it is a work in progress.
+This is summod, a dominions 4 overhaul mod, and it is a work in progress.
+For discussion: http://z7.invisionfree.com/Dom3mods/index.php?showtopic=2764

-This is the primary thread:  http://z7.invisionfree.com/Dom3mods/index.php?showtopic=2764

-The changelog starts on the next page, around line 25.
+The changelog starts on the next page, around line 15.
 At the moment it is more readable in "raw" or here: https://docs.google.com/document/d/10xPz7ZKUhR3avOCwbAr7XKdt5wMmJbEm4J-WNHyQ160/edit#heading=h.dztyhnmwhhzn

 Thanks to:      Lambert_S, Ohlmann, Amuys, Johannes, Algulod, llamabeast, Zonk, Sy, Cruxador, Iceland, Torgoni, Malakal, Fungalreason, AN_, Maerlande, Earcaraxe, Eustachy, Yakri, PyroICF, Kate Micucci, EAlb, various anons, and anyone else I've forgotten.

 What is the purpose of this mod?
 The mod's purpose is a general "gameplay improvement mod."
 This primarily involves increasing gameplay variety.
 While balance is involved in this, it is not the only consideration.
-It will be split into two parts: "generic" changes and "national" changes.
-Generic changes have been implemented already, so the next major part of the mod will focus on national changes.

-What type of changes I can expect from this mod?
-Changes are far-reaching, but the generic section focuses primarily on buffing what I believe to be underused or underpowered parts of the game - especially summons and forging.
-On a handful of occasions particularly good abilities are nerfed to open up room for other things.
-Changes based on input from various players and examination and adaptation of different mods.
-The "design doc" is essentially a compilation and comparison of different mods to different features of the game, coupled with some commentary from different players (ongoing commentary welcome).
-This will take a much more by-the-gut approach.
-The goal for this mod involves some balance, but will mostly attempt to increase tactical variety primarily by buffing (or nerfing select functions of dominant all-purpose tools to open up niches).

-How is this mod being designed?
-I started by examining the various major mods and balance discussions, and tagging whatever ideas I find compelling.
-I then roll them into a googledoc, add some commentary, and start asking people for feedback.
-I've found that while individuals may occasionally have bad ideas, putting them all in the same place is a good way of generating better ideas.
-For national balance, I started with this same method, but am using winrates as a starting point.
-I've also taken to examining the source material for ideas.
-For example, MA Man has several obvious goals and influences.
-First, romantic stories of arthurian chivalry, the Aes Sedai from Wheel of Time, and a splash of robinhood to add some stealth-play.
-Currently, they're only really good at the latter, and have lack-luster mages to boot, so I improved their knights and cavalry, improved mage paths slightly, and then gave them a pair of spells, one of which is a ritual influenced by Bonding from the Wheel of Time.

-National changes
-The starting point for national changes is winrates.
-Generally, nations with an exceptionally high winrate (likely defined as ~2.5X the average) will receive some sort of nerf, and nations with a low winrate will receive a buff (likely defined as 1 or fewer wins, and possibly nations with over 40 games and 2 or fewer wins.)
-Note that this probably won’t apply to LA, where gameplay is currently dominated by the existence of Ragha, which wins games at >6X the average rate.
-Some nations will receive new mechanics in the process.
+The changes to the generic section can be quite conservative, but certain nations with severe underlying flaws, such as LA Pythium (coming soon!), receive comprehensive rebuilds.

 RANGES USED:   Units 6300-6999;  Weapons 1400-1500;  Armor 750-780;  Sites 1800-1850;  Nametypes   ; Montag 1300-1320;  Item 700-799;  Spell; restrictitem 1100-1150;  Nations;  mercenary; event; Sprites: 118

 ****************************************************************************************************************

 Changelog

 Table of Contents

 I. MAGIC ITEMS

+I.1 Onehanded Weapons

+I.2 Shields

+I.3 Twohanded Weapons

+I.4 Armor

+I.5 Helmets

+I.6 Boots

+I.7 Miscellaneous Items

 I.8 ARTIFACTS